 Laura and Andrew own a small farm in Central Portugal.
 We are committed Christians.
 We aim to become as self-sufficient as possible on our land, producing wood for fuel, vegetables and fruit for food and wine and keeping some livestock for meat and composting waste.
 We have been here five years and there is a lot more we would like to do!

 Help around the house

 Throughout the year, volunteers are needed to help with all the tasks necessary to maintain the gardens, vegetable plots, animals and the woodland areas.
 Our goat needs milking twice a day and the milk processed into cheese, yogurt and so on and we are happy to teach volunteers how to do this.
 We also make a good deal of wine, not only from our grapes but from fruit, pea pods and so on, and we are happy to share our brewing methods.
-We also can always use help with cleaning the house and we love it when volunteers can cook us their favourite meals.
+We also can always use help with cleaning the house and we love it when volunteers cook us their favourite meals.

 We very much want to become fluent in Portuguese, so any volunteers who want to teach us Portuguese in return for some English language tuition would be extra welcome.

 We rent out the top part of our house and live in the basement flat.
 Volunteers generally stay in a caravan which is situated in a pleasant woodland area about 100m from the house.
 It is also possible for them to sleep in a double bed which is in our storeroom in the house.